bahaduralihashmi/BioWasteNet-Deep-Learning-Model-for-Biodegradable-vs-Non-Biodegradable-Classification/README.md

 4. In the terminal, run this script to verify that the  check .venv\script\activate  python interpreter is activated.
 5. You will see in the  terminal   (.venv) PS C:\Users\path\ultralytics>
-6. Install libraries in the terminal. pip install ultralytics onnx onnx-tf tensorflow seaborn pip install torch torchaudio torchvision--index-url https://download/pytorch.org/whl/cu118
+6. Install libraries in the terminal. pip install ultralytics onnx onnx-tf tensorflow seaborn
+7. Also install. pip install torch torchaudio torchvision--index-url https://download/pytorch.org/whl/cu118

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""* Create a file yolov8n.yaml*"""""""""""""""""""""""""""""""""""""""